-- Provide a safe, respectful, and positive environment for members to exchange ideas and problem solve challenges they encounter in their practice.
+- Providing a safe, respectful, and positive environment for members to exchange ideas and problem solve challenges they encounter in their practice.

-- Build a network of peers and experts in the field that can serve as a resource.
+- Building a network of peers and experts in the field that can serve as a resource.

-- Explore and share best practices, models, tools, and theories that enhance subject matter knowledge and practical approaches.
+- Exploring and sharing best practices, models, tools, and theories that enhance subject matter knowledge and practical approaches.

-- Enhance your reflective practice and refine skills with challenge sessions on fundamental and advanced topics.
+- Enhancing reflective practice and refining skills with challenge sessions on fundamental and advanced topics.